How to survey coral colonies

 Steps to take:

-- During your excursion, look for any giant coral colony.
-Please remember that a giant colony is considered a coral over 5 meters in size and presenting a continuous living surface;
+3. During your excursion, look for any giant coral colony.
+Please remember that a giant colony is considered a coral over 5 meters in size and presenting either a continuous living surface or a continuous skeleton;

 Porites sp., Diploastrea heliopora, Goniopora sp., Heliopora coerulea, Echinopora lamellosa.